swr06/Glide3D/README.md

 # Glide3D
-A Tiny 3D Game Engine
+A Tiny 3D Game Engine.
+This purpose of this engine is purely educational (To learn more about Computer Graphics)